accoumar12/labelizer-back/README.md

 Architecture choices inspired by [this FastAPI tutorial](<https://fastapi.tiangolo.com/tutorial/sql-databases/>), [Netflix Dispatch project](https://github.com/Netflix/dispatch).

+A similarity service powered by [pgvector](https://github.com/pgvector/pgvector) has been developed.

 ## Triplets

 The app will deal with two kind of triplets, which are stored in two different tables: